 - Tell your story: who are you, and why do you care about voting?

 - End with a strong conclusion.
-Whether your ask is for individuals to register to vote, turn out to vote, or encourage their friends to vote, make sure your conclusion is clear and forceful.
+Whatever you are asking your audience, make sure your conclusion is clear and forceful.

 - For further tips and recommendations, check out these resource guides for writing an op-ed or a letter to the editor.

 Step 3: Fill in the details: